awsdocs/amazon-vpc-network-administrator-guide/doc_source/Introduction.md

 Your customer gateway can be a physical or software appliance\.

-For information about the specific routers that we've tested, see **What customer gateway devices are known to work with Amazon VPC?** in the [Connectivity](https://aws.amazon.com/vpc/faqs/#Connectivity) section of the Amazon VPC FAQ\.

-This guide presents information about how to configure the following devices:
+This guide presents information about how to configure the following devices that we have tested with:
 + Check Point Security Gateway running R77\.10 \(or later\) software
 + Cisco ASA running Cisco ASA 8\.2 \(or later\) software
 + Cisco IOS running Cisco IOS 12\.4 \(or later\) software